CHMEX/VOTE2019/README.md

 I am CHMEX Operator of <a href="https://dexstats.info" target="_blank">www.dexstats.info</a>, which provides various useful tools like `Trading History`, `Richlist & Lookup`, `Address Converter` and `PIRATE Migration & Onboarding` to name a few.
 Visit <a href="https://dexstats.info" target="_blank">dexstats.info</a> to learn more.
 I work an DevOPS IT Job in Telco where I'm exposed to a lot of Data.

 For the first time I would like to present myself as a candidate for Notary Node Election 2019 to operate a Node in the `EU Region`. **I only run for one Region with one Node**.
-In case of auto re-election in 2020 the proposed Use of Funds honored aswell.
+In case of auto re-election in 2020 the proposed Use of Funds honored as well.

 # Why Vote for CHMEX - Dexstats